What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 There are a few different affiliate link management plugins available for WordPress.
 One of the most popular is ThirstyAffiliates.

 With this plugin, you simply enter your affiliate links in the ThirstyAffiliates manager.
-Instead of using the affiliate link itself, you can then use the “Cloaked URL” on your website.
+Instead of using the affiliate link, you can use the “Cloaked URL” on your website.
 If the affiliate link changes, you simply update the “Link Destination” (shown below).
 Then, the cloaked URL automatically redirects to the new location.

 Affiliate Plugin for WordPress (Screenshot of ThirstyAffiliates)